-Indiana is a Torte state and there are no limits on lawsuits.
-This means that the individual who is at fault in an accident may be sued by those injured in the accident, or families of those killed in the accident, for pain, suffering, and lost wages.
+Indiana is a Torte state and there are no limits on lawsuits, and that should be heavily considered if you’re looking for cheap Indiana auto insurance.
+This law means that the individual who is at fault in an accident may be sued by those injured in the accident, or families of those killed in the accident, for pain, suffering, and lost wages.
 That individual will also be held responsible for all medical expenses connected to the accident.
 For this reason, insurance companies in Indiana recommend that their policy holders carry more than the minimum liability insurance required by the state.

 A new law in the state of Indiana requires all insurance companies to issue uninsured and underinsured motorist insurance to all their policy holders.
-Uninsured and underinsured coverage provides protections against drivers who do not carry the mandatory liability auto insurance demanded by the state.
+Uninsured and underinsured coverage provides protections against drivers who do not carry the mandatory liability auto insurance demanded by the state, and that should be considered when you’re looking for cheap auto insurance in Indiana.
 Underinsured and uninsured coverage is mandatory in the state of Indiana but policy holders may refuse the coverage.
 If you decide to forego this coverage, the insurance company is required to provide a signed declaration page stating that you chose not to take the underinsured and uninsured coverage.

-Indiana insurance companies can use your credit history to accept applicants and set insurance rates.
+Indiana insurance companies can use your credit history to accept applicants and set insurance rates, and that plays a huge part in determining who’ll get cheap Indiana auto insurance.
 They may also use your credit score to determine your risk factors.
-Other factors considered when determining rates are age, sex, car use, prior claims, deductibles, driving record, driver’s training, marriage status, where you live, policy limits and the type of car you drive.
+Other factors considered when determining rates are age, sex, car use, prior claims and deductibles, driving record, driver’s training, marriage status, where you live, policy limits and the type of car you drive.
 If you own a sports car or luxury car, the insurance will be higher on these vehicles.
 You may also want to take into consideration the cars that are the main targets of thieves.
 Below is a list of the top ten vehicles which are the victims of car theft in Indiana.

 1. 1993 Oldsmobile Cutlass